If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 While a solid color background seems to be a perfect fit based on the goal above, the wallpaper also shouldn't be completely dull and boring.

 It is very likely that a user will customize a wallpaper and even go against the outlined goal, putting a photo of his beloved one as the background.
 The default graphic however should only be some sort of abstract shape with low contrast of the texture.
 Abstract shapes work best for two reasons.
 First it doesn't make the human visual system focus on the background, but the items on top of it and also it avoids cultural or religious specifics.
 Using a picture of an animal might have such implications and in worst case scenario insult the user.

-While the differences in style (color, perspective, shadows) are more pronounced at larger sizes, at toolbar and menu sizes the differences are relatively minor and allow to overcome the need to style every single application depending on what desktop environment the user is running.
+While the differences in style (color, perspective, shadows) are significant, at toolbar and menu sizes the differences are relatively minor, due to usage of symbolic icons, and allow to overcome the need to style every single application depending on what desktop environment the user is running.
 Applications such as GIMP or Scribus don't look out of place when ran under either GNOME or KDE anymore.

 Desktop agnostic illustrations

-There are styling elements in openSUSE that are common to whether the user chose GNOME or KDE during installation -- boot select (grub), boot screen (bootsplash), help template, etc. We suggest to either avoid using icon artwork there or use photo-realistic, large sized (64x64 px and above) illustrations, close to the Oxygen style.
+There are styling elements in openSUSE that are common to whether the user chose GNOME or KDE during installation -- boot select (grub), boot screen (bootsplash), help template, etc. We suggest to either avoid using icon artwork there or use simple illustrations, close to the Paper/Papirus/Typicons style.

-Styling refers to custom artwork through which we define the visual coherence of the product. openSUSE is an ethusiast, community based distribution, which is reflected in the style.
+Styling refers to custom artwork through which we define the visual coherence of the product. openSUSE is an enthusiast, community based distribution, which is reflected in the style.